agam16/BasicLinuxCommands/README.md

 7. apt-get

 This command differs distro-by-distro.
-In Debian based Linux distributions, to install, remove and upgrade any package we've Advanced Packaging Tool (APT) package manager.
+In Debian based Linux distributions, to install, remove and upgrade any package we have Advanced Packaging Tool (APT) package manager.
 The apt-get command will help you installing the software you need to run in your Linux.
 It is a powerful command-line tool which can perform installation, upgrade, and even removing your software.

 > $ sudo apt-get update

 8. whereis

 You want to execute a command but you don't know where it is located.
-Use where to find the location
+Use whereis to find the location.

 > $ whereis hdfs